sffc/placeholdr/README.md

 Placeholdr
 ==========

-**Placeholdr** is a super-lightweight drop-in jQuery-based polyfill to support the HTML5 placeholder attribute in IE 9 and other non-compliant browsers.
+**Placeholdr** is a lightweight drop-in jQuery-based polyfill to support the HTML5 placeholder attribute in IE 9 and other non-compliant browsers.
 Minified size is less than 1 KB!

 There are probably over a dozen HTML5 placeholder polyfills in the wild.
 Some of them take care of the form submission issue, others take care of the password issue, and others require you to do extra work in order to install them in your site.
 The goal with Placeholdr is to make a one-stop drop-in solution to solve your HTML5 placeholder compatibility issues while at the same time patching for the common pitfalls in placeholder polyfills.

 Placeholdr is licensed under the X11 open-source license.

+This version of Placeholdr was forked from the original author's git project at https://github.com/vote539/placeholdr.
+A bunch of options were added and some of the convenient auto-initialize behavior was removed in a series of backwards-incompatible changes.
+This version may continue to evolve in order to meet specialized needs of its users.
+If you are looking for a simpler HTML5 placeholder plugin, the original version is highly recommended.

 ## Basic Usage